jkane7803/ImageScrapperSelenium/README.md

 Lastily, and this is very important for testing reasons, make you downloaded "ChromeDriver" onto your computer, and change the value of the variable
 "DRIVER_PATH" to the path that your "ChromeDriver" executable is located at in your files.
 Without this, my microservice would not function at all.
 So please, download it before using my microservice.
-If you wish to know more about how to downloard said "ChromeDriver", DM me on Microsoft Teams.
+If you wish to know more about how to downloard said "ChromeDriver", DM me on Microsoft Teams (this message only applies to my group members).